ramtinak/InstagramApiSharp/README.md

 - Fix Challenge required api.
 Now you can verify your email or phone number with challenge required functions.

 ## Known Issues
-- After facebook login, user can't follow, like and post media!
 - After passing challenge required, user can't follow, like and post media!

 ## Wiki